GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+> ### The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
+Think about it.
+It tells you something about the power of writing.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Manuel Blum*

 ---
 ## 🏎 Quick Facts